swetha4444/Credit-Card-Fraud-Prediction/README.md

 # Credit-Card-Fraud-Prediction
-Used Python, SMOTE Technique to build a Logistic Regression Classifier,and apply it to detect if a transaction is fraudulent or not
+Used Python, SMOTE Technique to build a Logistic Regression Classifier,and apply it to detect if a transaction is fraudulent or not.